-1 Integrated management of radiation exposure statuses by principal employers following.
-It is desirable that the radiation administrator should be selected from among those having a national qualification in radiation or those who received a radiation management training program provided by a professional education institute, etc.
+- 1. Integrated management of radiation exposure status by principal employers A principal employer engaging in operations under designated doses shall appoint a radiation administrator to perform integrated management including radiation exposure management of workers of related contractors, and such management shall include the matters prescribed in the following.
+It is desirable that the radiation administrator be selected from among those having a national qualification in radiation or those who completed a radiation management training program provided by a professional education institute, etc. - (1) to participate in the "System of Registration and Management of Radiation Exposure Doses for Decontamination and Related Work" in order to accurately ascertain past accumulated exposure doses of workers and to prevent the leakage or loss of exposure dose records, etc.; and - (2) to provide necessary guidance and support to ensure that the measures provided for in 3 of Section 7 are appropriately taken by related contractors.

+2. Safety and health management systems by employers

-A principal employer engaging in operations under designated doses shall appoint a radiation administrator to perform integrated management including radiation exposure management of workers of related contractors, and such management shall include the matters prescribed in the
+(1) An employer engaging in a business under designated doses shall appoint a health supervisor or safety and health promoter (health promoter in a place of business whose type is other than the business types specified in Article 11, paragraph (1) of the

-- (1) to participate in the "System of Registration and Management of Radiation Exposure Doses for Decontamination and Related Works" in order to accurately ascertain past accumulated exposure doses of workers and to prevent the leakage or loss of exposure dose records, etc.; and - (2) to provide necessary guidance and support to ensure that the measures provided for in 3 of Section 7 are appropriately taken by related contractors. - 2 Safety and health management systems by employers - (1) An employer engaging in a business under designated doses shall appoint a health supervisor or safety and health promoter according to the size of the place of business to manage technical matters relating to such measures as measurement of doses and recording of measurement results. - It is desirable that a safety and health promoter should be appointed even if the number of workers of the place of business is fewer than ten. - (2) An employer engaging in a business under designated doses shall appoint a person in charge of radiation management, regardless of the size of the place of business, to perform operations relating to such operations as measurement of doses and recording of measurement results. - 3 Measures, etc. to maintain and promote the health of emergency workers at the Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company
+Industrial Safety and Health Act; the same shall apply hereinafter) according to the size of the place of business to manage technical matters relating to such measures as measurement of doses and recording of measurement results.

+It is desirable that a safety and health promoter be appointed even if the number of workers of the place of business is fewer than 10.

+- (2) An employer engaging in a business under designated doses shall appoint a person in charge of radiation management, regardless of the size of the place of business, to perform operations relating to such operations as measurement of doses and recording of measurement results. - 3.
+Measures, etc. to maintain and promote the health of emergency workers at the Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company